douglasgscofield/add-to-Qiime-DB/README.md

 *** set a breakpoint in malloc_error_break to debug
 ~~~~

-If you check the `ncbi-indices/` directory, you should still see the indices there:
+If you check the `ncbi-indices/` directory, you should still see the indices there (sizes will not be exact):

 ~~~~
 $ ls -l ncbi-indices/